 Be warned… this article isn’t going to give you specific topics for narrative photography.
 Instead we hope to inspire you to find your own unique idea to tell your own story using your photography and retouching skills.

 First, let’s dissect and understand the components of an effective story.
 Then we’ll dive into some quick and relevant tips on how to generate ideas and get started on your own narrative photography project.

 There will always be a discussion on how many narrative elements a story should consist of.
 A quick google search finds several results ranging from 4, 5, 6 and 7 elements or parts of a story.
 You’ll see that all of these boil down at the most basic level to create the Narrative Arc, which is what we’ll refer to for the sake of this article.

 The introduction sets the stage for the characters, identifies the setting, and declares the mood.
 Here is where you’ll give your viewers insight to consider when your story is taking place by using props or styling in your photos that go along with the time period, location and weather.
 Consider how many characters are included and think about how they feel starting out.

 In the rising tension, you begin to add drama or suspense to the story.
 Conflict begins to show through, which could take place in various forms.
 This is when the audience really starts to get involved in your storyline.

 Like any good climax, the narrative arc climax is the height of the tension.
+Everything that has happened before this point adds up to answer any questions that the narrative has presented.
 In the majority of stories, typically a main character has to make a big decision or face the truth.

 At the end, you need to give your viewers a resolution.
-Set their minds at ease knowing that the rising tension has been resolved.
+Set their minds at ease and give them closure knowing that the rising tension from any previous conflict has been resolved.